brunover/multiroom_chat/README.md

 # multiroom_chat
-Criando um multiroom_chat usando NodeJS
+Multiroom chat made with NodeJS and SocketIO